 Fed Cup: Belarus leads Germany 2-0, Czechs tied with Romania

-France and Belarus were in command of their Fed Cup first-round ties while defending champion the Czech Republic and Romania split their opening singles on Saturday.
+France and Belarus were in command of their Fed Cup first-round ties while 2018 finalists the Czech Republic and the United States were level in their ties on Saturday.

-Australian Open semifinalist Karolina Pliskova won the first point for the Czechs after easing past Mihaela Burzanescu 6-1, 6-4 on an indoor hard-court in Ostrava.
+Australian Open semifinalist Karolina Pliskova won the first point for the Czechs against Romania after easing past Mihaela Burzanescu 6-1, 6-4 on an indoor hard-court in Ostrava.

 Pliskova and Halep, both former world No. 1s, will meet in the key first reverse singles on Sunday.